Angelo2399/TryHup/README.md

 Angelo Saffo

-Background in IT systems and software engineering, with a focus on scalable architectures, governance, and moderation.
+Background in IT operations and technical environments, with a degree in Law, and currently studying Computer Engineering and Artificial Intelligence, with a strong interest in software architecture and full-stack development.

 ---